So, what is Bitcoin?

-It came around in 2008 and since then it’s value has been up and down, constantly increasing and decreasing, until recently when it sky rocketed, making some people an absolute ridiculous amount of money.
+It came around in 2008 and since then it’s value has been up and down.
+Constantly increasing and decreasing, until recently when it skyrocketed, making some people an absolutely ridiculous amount of money.

-This year the cryptocurrency has took the world by storm, it isn’t like any other trend out there, because this one is changing lives due to its enormous value.
+This year the cryptocurrency has taken the world by storm.
+It isn’t like any other trend out there because this one is changing lives due to its enormous value.
 In the last week alone bitcoin has risen around £2000 in value, resulting in 1 coin being worth over £11,000.
-Which is a remarkable amount of money for something which you can’t actually see.
+Which is a remarkable amount of money for something which you can’t actually see?

 But Bitcoin may be hiding a dark reality which may anger people who don’t have lots of wealth and the people who care for the future of our planet.
-How is this going to happen you say? well production and mining of the currency is done using super computers which are still using old fashion energy methods and they are a very limited and costly resource, especially when the amount of power used to run the machines per transaction, is the same amount of energy used to power 9 homes for 24 hours each, and now that the value has rocketed, faster computers will keep being installed at rapid rates will only ensure that this number increases.
+How is this going to happen you say?
+Well production and mining of the currency are done using supercomputers which are still using old fashion energy methods and they are a very limited and costly resource, especially when the amount of power used to run the machines per transaction, is the same amount of energy used to power 9 homes for 24 hours each, and now that the value has rocketed, faster computers will keep being installed at rapid rates will only ensure that this number increases.